Analysis | Ron DeSantis and the worst fallacy about vaccine skepticism

 (A deadly and contagious virus does, in fact, impact DeSantis and *everyone* else.) pic.twitter.com/oWLhac84R8

-This echoes claims by a number of Republicans in recent months: Why do you care if others are vaccinated when you’re protected?
+This echoes claims by a number of Republicans in recent months: Why do you care whether others are vaccinated when you’re protected?

 The reality for anyone who has truly digested the data and the realities of vaccination campaigns or a pandemic, though, is clear: It does have a substantial impact.
-And while vaccines offer very significant protection, there is a huge collective and even personal interest in getting the vast majority of American vaccinated — and not just for the unvaccinated people’s own good.
+And while vaccines offer very significant protection, there is a huge collective and even personal interest in getting the vast majority of Americans vaccinated — and not just for the unvaccinated people’s own good.

 The first reason is its impact on the course of the virus.
 We’ve already seen how variants — particularly the delta variant — can emerge that lessen the efficacy of the vaccines.
 Studies have repeatedly shown this is a greater problem when the unvaccinated continue to spread a virus.
 One prominent infectious-disease expert has likened the unvaccinated to “variant factories.”